AlainDaccache/Quantropy/README.md

 # MAtilDA Overview
-This project is the culmination of three years of learning about the financial markets, and a year of (on/off) developing a platform in order to provide a comprehensive and unified approach to trading the financial markets
+This project is the culmination of three years of learning about the financial markets, and a year of (on/off) developing a platform in order to provide a comprehensive and unified approach to trading the financial markets.

-## Step #1: Data Scraping
+## Step #1: Data Gathering

 Relevant historical data points are collected